chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 `figure` has semantic meaning

+- You should use the `<figure>` element to wrap images that you refer to in the text.
   - The `figure` element fills this gap in semantic meaning; it designates an item as a representation of information discussed in the content.
   - The tag customarily encloses some media, such as an image, video, or audio file, that illustrates the surrounding content.

-  - The caption can be supplied with an optional `<figcaption>` tag, short for "figure caption."
-For example:
+- Use `<figcaption>` to caption an image, which is short for "figure caption."
+  - For example:

 ```html
 <figure>